CM4all/beng-proxy/doc/translation.rst

   for the underlying token bucket.
 Requests that fail the token bucket get a "429 Too Many Requests" response.

+- ``RATE_LIMIT_SITE_TRAFFIC``: limit the traffic rate of requests to this site.
+Payload is two 32-bit floats describing the rate [bytes per second] and burst [bytes] for the underlying token bucket.
+  Requests that fail the token bucket get a "429 Too Many Requests" response.

 - ``DOCUMENT_ROOT``: base directory of the site; may also be passed after a ``CGI`` command, to set the document root only for this CGI